dwyl/learn-tape/tap-advanced-testing.md

 #### 5.5.1 Create the `lib/vending-machine.js` File

-Create the new file for the more "advanced" Vending Machine functionality:
+Create the `new` file for the more "advanced" Vending Machine functionality:

 ```sh
 atom lib/vending-machine.js
 ```

-#### 5.5.2 Write JSDOC for the Function
+#### 5.5.2 Write JSDOC for the `reduceCoinSupply` function

 Following "Documentation Driven Development" (DDD), we write the JSDOC Documentation comment _first_